oschonrock/hibp/README.md

 ~48MB/s which is very close to the theorectical maximum.
-At this network speed, a download of the entire HIBP database, including prefixing and joining the over 1 million files, converting to our binary format and writing to disk, takes *under 12 minutes*.
+At this network speed, a download of the entire HIBP database, including prefixing and joining the over 1 million files, converting to our binary format and writing to disk, takes *under 12 minutes* (the official downloader takes over an hour on the same connection).

 ![](https://github.com/oschonrock/hibp/blob/main/media/download.gif)